 Credit For Prior Learning

 Students may pursue credit for prior learning by documenting their learning through exams, portfolios, or transcripts from training programs and professional credentials that have undergone a credit review.
 Prior Learning Assessment (PLA) credit is awarded for learning at the “C” level or higher for undergraduate courses or at the "B" level or higher for graduate courses.
 PLA credit is typically transcripted with a grade of “P” for Pass with the equivalent course, credits, and source of the PLA noted on the student’s College record.
 Exceptions concerning transcripted grades may be made in the case of training programs that have undergone a Connecticut Credit Assessment Program (CCAP) review and provide graded transcripts to Charter Oak.
 Unsuccessful attempts are not transcripted on the student’s official College record.
 Information regarding if and how any PLA credit would apply toward a degree program can be obtained from Academic Counseling.
-Information about the processes involved can be obtained from the PLA Office and PLA web pages.
+Information about the processes involved to pursue PLA credit can be obtained from the PLA web pages and Office.